fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

 ```
 # drive_speed = v
 # radius = r
-# turn_angle = θ (which corresponds to how far around the circumference of the imaginary circle,
+# turn_angle corresponds to how far around the circumference of the imaginary circle,
-# of radius r, you want robot to travel)
+# of radius r, you want robot to travel

 def radiusTurnMotorDistance(radius, drive_speed=200, turn_angle=180):
     turn_rate = (180 * drive_speed) / (radius * math.pi)